|

 The bottom label shows

-Bell System specs.
+conformance to Bell System specs.
 Mutual Telephone of America, Inc. New York City Model MTA-DL-SP-400 |